KxSystems/docs-v1/docs/ref/lists.md

 Syntax: `count x` (unary, aggregate)

 Returns the number of items in `x` (rows for a table and entries for dictionary).
-Use with `each` to count the number of elements at each level of a list or dictionary.
+Use with `each` to count the number of items at each level of a list or dictionary.
 ```q
 q)count 42  / an atom has 1 item
 1